cbjuan/qiskit-transpiler-service/README.md

 transpiled_circuit = ai_passmanager.run(circuit)
 ```

 The synthesis respects the coupling map of the device: it can be run safely after other routing passes without "messing up" the circuit, so the overall circuit will still follow the device restrictions.
-By default, the synthesis will replace the original sub-circuit only if the synthesized sub-circuit improves the original (currently only checking cnot count), but this can be forced to always replace the circuit by setting `replace_only_if_better=False`.
+By default, the synthesis will replace the original sub-circuit only if the synthesized sub-circuit improves the original (currently only checking `CNOT` count), but this can be forced to always replace the circuit by setting `replace_only_if_better=False`.

 The following synthesis passes are available from `qiskit_transpiler_service.ai.synthesis`: